Class A CDL Training at Southwest Truck Driver Training

 Southwest Truck Driver Training offers several driving programs, but our most popular is our CDL A (commercial driver's license class A) program.
 A CDL A lets you drive almost any type of commercial vehicle, so the trucking career field may be wide open for you with this type of license.

 With our small classes, personalized training, and lifelong job placement assistance, we strive to make sure our graduates succeed both now and down the road.
-Read on to learn what CDL A training at Southwest Truck Driver Training looks like.

 Next Step: Talk to Admissions

-OUR CDL A PROGRAM: AN OVERVIEW
+OUR CDL A PROGRAM CURRICULUM

 • Understand the basic operating characteristics of a commercial motor vehicle (CMV)